rapid7/cluster-discovery/README.md

 To discover cluster instances using Consul use something like the following example.
 The keys `consul_url` and `consul_service` are required, `leader`, `tags`, and `health` are optional.

 By default this will only return nodes passing all health checks.
-To change this behavior set `healthy` to `true`.
+To change this behavior set `healthy` to `false`.

 ```ruby
 instances = Cluster::Discovery.discover(